 There are limitations to what you can include in your teaser copy.
-According to Facebook’s guidelines, headlines can be up to 40 characters and descriptions can be up to 125 characters.
+According to Facebook’s guidelines, headlines and descriptions can be up to 27 characters each, and the primary text has a limit of 125 characters.

 The snappier, the better.
 Here’s an example from Airbnb: